muratk5n/thirdwave/en/README.md

 Mcauliffe made a mistake by saying that stuff during debate triggering culture war, but centrist libcucks have no choice but to go there.
 Their were presence is the problem.
-You cant hit the other guy on Carlyle, what else are you going to talk about?
+He cant hit the other guy on Carlyle, what else is he going to talk about?

 ---